 If you are pregnant or if your immune system is compromised, I don't recommend that you consume raw milk products.

-What to Do If You Can't Find Grass-Fed Beef and Dairy
+What to Do if You Can't Find Grass-Fed Beef and Dairy

-The sad truth is, that it's likely you don't have easy access to grass-fed beef and grass-fed raw dairy products.
+The sad truth is, it's likely you don't have easy access to grass-fed beef and grass-fed raw dairy products.

-And your ability to find and legally purchase pure, wholesome sources of grass-fed raw dairy products becomes more difficult each day.
+And your ability to find and legally purchase pure, wholesome sources of raw grass-fed dairy products becomes more difficult each day.

 As a general rule, since CLA is found in fat, the more fat a food contains, the more CLA you're likely to find (in CLA-containing foods).

 To compute a total, determine the grams of fat a serving size contains.
-Then, multiply that number by the mg. of CLA in the chart.
+Then, multiply that number by the mg of CLA in the chart.

-For example, an ounce of grass-fed, raw milk cheddar cheese typically contains nine grams of fat.
-If you multiply that by the average CLA content you get 225 mg. of CLA (9 X 25 = 225) in that one ounce of cheddar cheese.
+For example, an ounce of raw grass-fed milk cheddar cheese typically contains nine grams of fat.
+If you multiply that by the average CLA content, you get 225 mg of CLA (9 X 25 = 225) in that one ounce of cheddar cheese.

-On the other hand, an ounce of pasteurized cheddar cheese from a factory-farmed cow eating a typical grain diet contains only about a fifth of that – or less than 45 mg. of CLA.
+On the other hand, an ounce of pasteurized cheddar cheese from a factory-farmed cow eating a typical grain diet contains only about a fifth of that – or less than 45 mg of CLA.

-What to Look For When Choosing a CLA Supplement
+What to Look for when Choosing a CLA Supplement

 If you decide that CLA supplementation is for you, then the next step is crucial.

 While searching for a CLA supplement that met my strict requirements, I was shocked by what I found.
-Tainted oils from China, rancidity, serious formulation and manufacturing issues were among them.
+Tainted oils from China, rancidity, serious formulation, and manufacturing issues were among them.
 Frankly, I was appalled by what I saw.

 Unfortunately, what I discovered was the sobering fact that some companies simply look for the cheapest CLA they can find.